AndrewOzarko/mariejean/README.md

 Contracts, Criteries, Parents, Tasks, Traits <br>

 1. Contracts - contains a lot of contracts with different names, but in every file described empty interface.
-Every class from the Parents directory implements "ParentContract" and each own Contract.y
+Every class from the Parents directory implements "ParentContract" and each own Contract.

 As you can see next code is from Parents/ApiController.php check if $data instance implemented  "EntityContract", and if the condition is true, the data automatically transform the fractal item.